KyleKing/Goodreads_Library_Availability/README.md

 # Goodreads Library Availability

+> **Note**
+>
+> I am archiving this project because I don't read books fast enough to require batch comparison of my reading list to available books...
+I have also migrated from Goodreads to StoryGraph and moved to a different public library, so this specific implementation is less useful

-> Check book availability at the Montgomery County Public Library
+Check book availability at a local Public Library

 1. The app queries the Goodreads API for the authorized user's `To-Read` shelf, creating a CSV file
-2. The app then checks each book for availability in the Montgomery Public library digital catalog, creating a JSONL file
+2. The app then checks each book for availability in the Public library digital catalog, creating a JSONL file
 3. The resulting JSONL file can then be viewed in a web browser to see which books are available:

 ![Web App Screenshot](web_app/_Screenshot.png)